Colonies and Empires

 This course provides an introduction to the history of colonies and empires from 1776 to 1950.
 It covers the rise and fall of the British Empire -- the greatest empire the world has known -- from the loss of the American colonies to decolonization in the twentieth century.
 It will interrogate ideas of imperialism and colonialism, explore the subjection and resistance of indigenous and colonised people under empire, and assess the enduring legacy of the imperial idea in post-colonial societies across the globe.

-1. knowledge of the major events in British imperial history from 1776 - 1950
+1. Demonstrate knowledge of the major events in British imperial history from 1776 - 1950

-2. an understanding of key debates and different perspectives that have been applied to understanding imperialism and colonialism
+2. Discuss the key debates and different perspectives that have been applied to understanding imperialism and colonialism

-4. capacity to express clear and informed arguments, either orally or in writing, on the history of imperialism and colonialism
+4. Express clear and informed arguments, either orally or in writing, on the history of imperialism and colonialism

 A general knowledge of history will be assumed equivalent to that acquired in two ten-unit courses of history.
 No previous study of imperial history will be assumed.

 Quiz: 6 x fortnightly quizzes on tutorial readings

 In Term Test: Examination: Class